markevans/dragonfly/extra_docs/UsingWithRails.md

 Using as a Rails Metal
 ----------------------
+Setting up as a Rails Metal may be preferable to using the middleware as above if you want to see the configuration more explicitly (and therefore have more control over it).

-The easiest way of setting up as a rails metal is using the supplied generator.
+The easiest way is using the supplied generator.
 (NB I've had a couple of problems with the generator with plural/singular names with early versions of metal in Rails 2.3 - this should be resolvable by making sure the metal name matches its filename).